-Welcome to the 2018 Public Comment Version of The Sedona Conference Commentary on Legal Holds, Second Edition: The Trigger & The Process, a project of The Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
+Welcome to the final, June 2019, version of The Sedona Conference Commentary on Legal Holds, Second Edition: The Trigger & The Process, a project of The Sedona Conference Working Group on Electronic Document Retention and Production (WG1).
 This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, and intellectual property rights.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.

 In 2007, The Sedona Conference published, for public comment, the First Edition of the Commentary on Legal Holds: The Trigger & The Process, which provided practical guidelines for determining when the duty to preserve relevant information arises as well as the scope of preservation.
 In 2010, The Sedona Conference published its final, post-public comment version of the First Edition, which reflected the evolution of law and best practices as well as informal and formal suggestions and comments that The Sedona Conference received since the 2007 public comment version was published.
 After the 2015 amendments to the Federal Rules of Civil Procedure, updating the 2010 Commentary was a topic of dialogue at both the Annual and Midyear WG1 Meetings in 2016.
 The subsequently formed Legal Holds drafting team presented redlined drafts to the WG1 membership and entertained feedback at both the Annual and Midyear Meetings in 2017.
 The guidelines and commentary in this Second Edition account for the 2015 amendments emphasizing proportionality in discovery and sharpening the analysis of sanctions for the loss of discoverable electronically stored information (ESI), developments in state and federal case law on preservation and spoliation, new and novel sources of ESI requiring preservation and collection, and advances in electronic document management technology.
 The Second Edition also includes new guidance on how organizations should address data protection laws and regulations that may affect an organization's ability to implement legal hold data preservation measures outside of the United States.
 Finally, this Second Edition incorporates the knowledge and guidance embodied in The Sedona Principles, Third Edition: Best Practices, Recommendations & Principles for Addressing Electronic Document Production, which was published in October 2017.
+This Second Edition was first published for public comment in December 2018.
+Where appropriate, the comments received during the public comment period have now been incorporated into this final version of the Commentary on Legal Holds, Second Edition: The Trigger & The Process.

-The Sedona Conference acknowledges the efforts of Drafting Team Leaders, John Tredennick and Gina Trimarco, both of whom were invaluable to driving this project forward.
-Gina also serves as one of the Editors-in-Chief and Steering Committee Liaisons, along with Kevin F. Brady and Timothy M. Opsitnick-we are thankful for their service.
+The Sedona Conference acknowledges the efforts of Drafting Team Leaders John Tredennick and Gina Trimarco, both of whom were invaluable to driving this project forward.
+Gina also serves as one of the Editors-in-Chief and Steering Committee Liaisons, along with Kevin F. Brady and Timothy M. Opsitnick we are thankful for their service.
 For their efforts and commitments in time and attention to this project, we are grateful to our drafting team members: Jeffrey Goreski, Brad Harris, Taylor M. Hoffman, Laura A. Hunt, Henry J. Kelston, Geoffrey C. Klingsporn, Corey Lee, Robert L. Levy, J. Alex Lovo, Anthony S. Lowe, Kathy K. Malamis, Leeanne Mancari, Jana Mills, and Jesse Weisshaar.
 Finally, we thank Thomas Y. Allman, Erick Drobinski, Philip Favro, Ruth Anne French-Hodson, Ted S. Hiser, Will Hoffman, Charles R. Ragan, David C. Shonka, Ariana J. Tadler, and Kenneth J. Withers, as well as The Honorable Xavier Rodriguez, all of whom contributed to this project, either initially through their research efforts or later at the editorial stage.